SIA renterd is a decentralized storage tool accessible on Linux and Windows, but it's easy to compile it on last OmniOSce version

 Adjust permissions:

-chown -R root:root /opt/renterd
+chown -R renterd:renterd /opt/renterd

-chmod -R 755 /opt/renterd
+chmod -R 750 /opt/renterd

-Launch renterd for the first time:
+Launch renterd for the first time in a tmux session :

 The folders and files are created in the location where you launch renterd, which is why it's better to launch them while in the /opt/renterd/bin folder.